 RFLP is one of the oldest types of DNA analysis and it produces the black and white images that we mentioned earlier.
 Put simply, this technique involves cutting up DNA by targeting specific sequences.
 The sequences are then cut into strands of differing lengths, and separated by length using a special gel.
 This produces the black and white ‘genetic fingerprint’ image, with the longest stands showing as bands at one end and the shortest at the other.
 By comparing two images you can compare the lengths of the strands and easily see whether the sequences are the same or different.
 This analysis usually needs a sample that contains a relatively high quantity of clean and contamination-free DNA.
 It also takes a lot of time, due to the numerous steps involved in the process and has therefore largely been replaced by newer, quicker methods.

 Short Tandem Repeat (STR) Analysis

 One such technique is the analysis of Short Tandem Repeats (STRs).
 STRs are sections of DNA, between one and five nucleotides, that are repeated several times at specific points in our DNA sequence.
-Compared to RFLP, STR analysis can be done with DNA samples of much lower quality, which means that even trace amounts of DNA can be analyzed.
+Compared to RFLP, STR analysis can be done with DNA samples of much lower quality, which means that even trace amounts of DNA can be analysed.

 The analysis itself involves examining the number of times that certain STR sequences are repeated.
 These repeats occur in the same locations in everyone’s DNA, but the amount of times that each STR repeats will differ between individuals.
 Those who are biologically related will possess STRs that are repeated the same or a similar number of times, and so this technique is the most commonly used when testing to prove or disprove biological relationships.